movio/maxwell-faker/README.md

 `$ maxwell-faker-bootstrap --config example.yaml --database store_records_initech --table customers --target`

- target is the target system that messages will be output to. target could either be `bruce`, `kafka` or `console`. when output to `console`, an optional `--partition-count` argument is set to `12` by default
+ `target` is the target system that messages will be output to. `target` argument could either be `bruce`, `kafka` or `console`.
+ - `console` message will be output to console, with an optional `--partition-count` argument set to `12` by default
+ - `bruce` message will be output to bruce, partition count will be retrieve from kafka topic specified in config yaml file
+ - `kafka` messages will be output to kafka using kafka client directly

 Use `maxwell-faker` to continuously generate pseudorandom data.